-BEAM provides building users with a single performance label that demonstrates the overall qualities of a building, be it a new or refurbished building, or one that is already in use.
-A BEAM assessed building will be safer, healthier, more comfortable, more functional and more efficient that a similar building which has not achieved the prescribed levels of performance.
+BEAM provides building users with a single performance label that demonstrates the overall quality of a building, either a new or refurbished building or one that is already in use.
+A certified BEAM building is safer, healthier, more comfortable, more functional and more efficient than a similar building that does not achieve the level of performance prescribed in BEAM.
 BEAM is:

-- the leading initiative in Hong Kong to assess, improve, certify and label the performance of buildings; - a comprehensive standard and supporting process covering all building types, including mixed use complexes; - a means by which to benchmark and improve performance; - a voluntary scheme developed in partnership with, and adopted by the industry, at a level that makes it one of the leading schemes in the world: and - a driver for and means by which to ensure healthier, efficient, and environmentally sustainable working and living environments.
+- the leading initiative in Hong Kong to assess, improve, certify and label the performance of buildings; - a set of comprehensive standard procedures covering all building types, including mixed use complexes; - a means by which to benchmark and improve performance; - a voluntary scheme developed in partnership with, and adopted by the industry, at a level that makes it one of the leading schemes in the world; and - a driver for and means by which to sustain healthy, efficient, and environment friendly working or living environment.